krobelus/rate-experiments/README.md

 model extending the current trail must contain the unit literal, therefore it is added as a forced literal.
-Everytime a literal is added to the trail, the formula will be simplified by propagating that literal: any clause containing the literal is discarded because they will be satisfied by it, and any of the literal's negations are removed from the remaining clauses.
+Everytime a literal is added to the trail, the formula will be simplified by propagating that literal: any clause containing the literal is discarded because they will be satisfied by it, and all of the literal's negations are removed from the remaining clauses.
 The latter step may spawn new unit clauses and thus trigger further propagation.

-As assumptions need to be undone, the implementation does not actually delete clauses and literals, but merely update the trail is updated and scan the formula for new units.
-Used by virtually all competitve solvers and checkers, the two-watched-literal scheme [@Moskewicz:2001:CEE:378239.379017] is used to keep track of which clauses can trigger propagation .
-It consists of a watchlist for each literal, which is an sequence of clause references.
-All the clauses in the watchlist of some literal said to be *watched by* that literal.
-As the name indicates, each clause is watched by two literals, these are also called the *watches*.
-To check if a clause is unit, it suffices to look at the watches given Invariant 1 from [@RebolaCruz2018] is maintained.
+As assumptions need to be undone many times during search, the implementation does not actually delete clauses and literals, but merely updates the trail and scans the formula for new units.
+In order to efficiently keep track of which clauses can become unit, competitve solvers and checkers use the two-watched-literal scheme [@Moskewicz:2001:CEE:378239.379017].
+It consists of a watchlist for each literal, which is a sequence of clause references.
+All the clauses in the watchlist of some literal are said to be *watched by* that literal.
+Each clause is watched by two literals, these are also called the *watches*.
+To check if a clause is unit, it suffices to look at the watches given Invariant 1 from [@RebolaCruz2018] is maintained:

 **Invariant 1.** If a clause is watched on literals $l$ and $k$, and the current trail $I$ falsifies $l$, then $I$ satisfies $k$.

-In particular, when literal $l$ is assigned, it is propagated by only scanning the watchlist of $\overline{l}$, i.e. clauses that are watched on
+In particular, when literal $l$ is assigned, it is propagated by scanning the watchlist of $\overline{l}$, thus visiting only clauses that are watched on $\overline{l}$.
+Since their watch $\overline{l}$ is falsified, Invariant 1 might need to be restored.
-$\overline{l}$.
-For each clause, the solver attempts to restore Invariant 1, if necessary after the falsification of watch $\overline{l}$.
-If this is not possible then the clause is unit and will be propagated subsequently.

 Note that, as in [@RebolaCruz2018], clauses of size one are extended by a single literal $\overline{\top}$ to make the manipulations of watches work